rlf-arlut/tmrg/doc/source/triplication.rst

 .. include:: ../../examples/fsm02.rst

-fsm03 - triplicating only register
+fsm03 - triplicating only the register
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Only memory elements are protected.
-Single event transient appearing in the voting element of combinatorial block close to the clock edge can break the system (all memory cells are corrupted at the same time).
+A single event transient appearing in the voting element of the combinatorial block close to the clock edge can break the system (all memory cells are corrupted at the same time).

 .. image:: fsm03.png
    :align: center